 Westworld was made on a surprisingly low $1.25 million, yet looks ten times that.
 Cost cutting was achieved through shooting on standing Western sets on the MGM backlot and the use of simple optical tricks such as cut-action shots to substitute actors faces and mechanical mockups as technicians pass in front of the camera.

 Futureworld (1976) was a disappointingly poor sequel.
 This was followed by a tv series Beyond Westworld (1980), which featured people trying to stop a mad scientists plans to use the Delos androids to take over the world and only lasted six episodes.
-The theme of the Western simulation and the android amusement park has been borrowed in other films such as Welcome to Blood City (1977) and The Outsider (1996).
-A remake of Westworld has been announced for much of the 00s, passing through various directors.
-This finallt came about with the tv series Westworld (2016 ) under the direction of Jonathan Nolan and with Ed Harris in the Yul Brynner role.
+The theme of the Western simulation and the android amusement park has been borrowed in other films such as Welcome to Blood City (1977), The Outsider (1996) and Vice (2015).
+A remake of Westworld was announced for much of the 00s, passing through various directors.
+This finally came about with the fascinating tv series Westworld (2016 ) under the direction of Jonathan Nolan.